aeberbach/aeberbach.github.io/_posts/2016-04-13-minipulse.markdown

 <figure>
 <img src="{{ site.baseurl }}/assets/minipulse/Step2/positive-supply.jpg?raw=true">
-<figcaption>+5V as expected</figcaption>
+<figcaption>Step 2, +5V supply as expected</figcaption>
 </figure>

 **Step 3**

-Now starts the analogue stuff, which means my understanding gets somewhat shaky.
+Now starts the analogue stuff so I'm out of my comfort zone.
 I picked up a 470nF capacitor instead of the 47nF here, my only component mistake - I just don't do enough electronics to read "473J100" without having to stop and think.
 When that was fixed the test showed I was very close to the expected result - at least close enough to go on.
 I suspect the 1000uF capacitor is not actually 1000uF, so I will come back and check that.

 <figure>
 <img src="{{ site.baseurl }}/assets/minipulse/Step3/tx-oscillator.jpg?raw=true">
-<figcaption>Step 3 components in place</figcaption>
+<figcaption>Step 3, TX oscillator complete</figcaption>
 </figure>

 <figure>